 - Promoting innovation in early education.
 We can support pilots for innovative programs, technology, and new approaches to early education.
 Support for research, evaluation and documentation to build the next generation of early education strategies and models.

-- Seek out and support parent education programs in Hawaii for both private and public pre-schools.
+- Seek out and support new parent education programs in Hawaii for both private and public pre-schools.